 "Nothing is wrong, Quinn.
 Leave it alone," Rachel said icily, and even though it was her own fault for using that tone in the first place, Quinn bristled.

 "Not until you tell me what's going on with you."

 "Are you cheating on me?"

 Quinn regretted the words as soon as they passed her lips.
 Rachel looked as though she'd just struck her.
-Tears filled her dark brown eyes and the blonde's stomach roiled angrily.
+Tears filled her dark brown eyes and Quinn's stomach roiled angrily.
 God, she hated making Rachel cry.
-She reached forward to wipe them away and kiss it better, apologize for being harsh and hold the brunette in her arms, making them both feel whole, safe, protected.
+She reached forward to wipe them away and kiss it better, apologize for being harsh and hold Rachel in her arms, making them both feel whole, safe, protected.
 Rachel shied away from her.

 "Don't you dare touch me right now," she growled, and though her voice was filled with tears, it was sharp enough to make Quinn pause.
 "After what happened with Finn…after the past seven months?
 How could you…?"
 She worked her jaw wordlessly before clamping it shut and tilting her head back to stem the flow of tears.

 Quinn closed her eyes tight.
 She really hated herself right now.
 And Santana.
 Death by stuffed duck was too good for that bitch, she decided abruptly.